-PRCHG 7684 Exegeting and Preaching Ephesians
+PRCHG 7684 Exegeting and Preaching

-A thorough study of the background and Greek text of Ephesians
+A thorough study of the background

+and Greek text of a designated New Testament book.

 PRCHG 7694 Southern Baptist Preaching

 This course examines the preaching of the Southern Baptist Convention.
 Special attention will be given to the history of Southern Baptist preaching, the preaching of the conservative resurgence, and contemporary Southern Baptist preaching.
 This study will yield implications for contemporary pastoral preaching.